Angel Island, California

 Following this tragic incident, many immigrants staying in the women’s dormitory began reporting a presence within the bathrooms and experiencing electrical disturbances, which made the lights flicker.
 Many became fearful of this feeling with some even refusing to bathe alone.

 Perhaps the most terrifying encounter with what is believed to have been the Chinese bride, was reported by a 16 year old girl.
 She stated that she was woken suddenly one night by an invisible presence that was pressing down on her chest.
 This caused her great fear and trouble breathing.
 The pressure continued to increase, becoming more and more painful until the girl mustered the strength to whimper a prayer out loud.

 Though there are many other buildings that sit abandoned across Angel Island and certainly look the part of a haunted building, there have been no reports of paranormal activity within them.
-If you’d like to take a more in depth look around Angel Island and learn more about its ghost stories, check out my video exploring the island.

 Visiting Haunted Angel Island

 Angel Island is a must visit for residents of the Bay Area.
 It is a site that tourists will often miss, but is packed with history and contains education museums.
 The island is only accessible by ferry or by private boat.
 You can hop on a ferry from either Pier 41 in San Francisco or over at Tiburon.
 Either of these stations make stops at Angel Island.
 Be warned to double check when the last ferry heads back over though, or you could find yourself spending the night on a haunted island.